 I almost gave up on traveling.
 No kidding.
 Flying with a baby and toddler is my worst kind of nightmare, like, if we lived in a Harry Potter world, my 'boggart' would literally take the form of my two kids in an airplane with me.

-Well, until two super smart women came up with the idea of Fly Tot - the inflatable airplane cushion is super light, and deflates to a compact size to fit inside your carry on luggage.
+Well, until two super smart women came up with the idea of Fly Tot - the inflatable airplane cushion is super light and deflates to a compact size to fit inside your carry on luggage, making it the perfect toddler bed for plane travel.
 Look, it basically converts your lucky little kiddo's economy seat into a business class recliner so that they can actually fall into a deep slumber, while you start your movie marathon.

 The set features a foot pump that's extremely easy to set up and use - inflation takes less than 2 minutes.
 The effort required is really close to none.
 Trust me, I'm a lazy oaf and utterly unfit - and, I had no qualms getting it up and running.
 So, do yourselves a massive favour and grab a Fly Tot for your next trip - I can guarantee you probably won't fly without it again.